 How to Apply for CHIP in Oklahoma

 Eligible petitioners for the Children’s Health Insurance Program in Oklahoma are able to apply for this program a few different ways.
 The most convenient process to apply for OK CHIP is through the state web portal.
 Online applications can be completed and submitted to the state.
 Applicants are also able to fill out a paper application and either choose to deliver the OK CHIP application to their local office personally or mail the paperwork to the appropriate office.

-Learn more about applying to Medicaid for children successfully in our comprehensive guide.
+Learn more about applying to Medicaid in our free guide.